microsoft/WhatTheHack/099-IoTEdge/Student/Challenge-01.md

 - An Azure IoT Hub created in **one of the regions where Device Streams are available**.
 At the time of writing, these are: Central US, Central US EUAP (Early Updates Access Program), North Europe, and Southeast Asia.
 Check the updated list here [Device Streams: Regional availability](https://docs.microsoft.com/en-us/azure/iot-hub/iot-hub-device-streams-overview#regional-availability).

 ## Introduction
  This is the first step of getting an environment setup to work from.
-This will be a straightforward challenge to ensure you have your subscritption setup and to devise a plan to work with your team if you're working as part of a group.
+This will be a straightforward challenge to ensure you have your subscription setup and to devise a plan to work with your team if you're working as part of a group.

 ## Description